traefik/plugindemo/readme.md

 Traefik plugins are stored and hosted as public GitHub repositories.

-Every 30 minutes, the Traefik Pilot online service polls Github to find new plugins and add them to its catalog.
+Every 30 minutes, the Traefik Pilot online service polls Github to find plugins and add them to its catalog.

 ### Prerequisites